The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - Feint either the first **Holiest of Holy** or the second one, prior to enrage.
 If you have a second melee, **Hyperdimensional** Slash is also a candidate for Feint.
 - Use Arcane Crest for **Heavensblaze** in the Opener and again for the **Hyperdimensional Slash** stack.
 You can use another Arcane Crest for the **Heavensflame** after the knockback from **Faith Unmoving**.
 Last but not least, you can use Arcane Crest for the **Brightwing** protean waves from Ser Charibert.

-# Phase 2: King thordan
+# Phase Two: King thordan

 This is the Phase with the most downtime in it.
 Reaper suffers the most in this Phase due to us not being able to build our gauges during downtime scenarios.
 I recommend to hold at the end of this Phase for a somewhat slower kill time if your group is killing him too early as this gives most classes a better Re-Opener for the next Phase.
-A kill time somewhere between 3:08-3:13 is good enough for this which is during/after **Broad Swing 2**
+A kill time somewhere between 3:08-3:13 is good enough for this which is during/after **Broad Swing 2.**

 ### Foreword about push timings and Gluttony: